carlylovas/mesg-permits/README.md

-# Access and Adaptation in Maine's Marine Fisheries
+# Access and Adaptation in the Northeast Marine Fisheries

 This is the public repository containing the necessary data and code for network analysis of Maine state fisheries and federally managed fisheries license holdings.